chan1988/reverse_ad/README.md

 A minimalistic example of reverse-mode automatic differentiation imitating the PyTorch interface.
-We create a bunch of `Variable` objects, do simple operations with them then and call `.backward()` to compute the gradient components, accessible via `.grad`:
+We create a bunch of `Variable` objects, do simple operations with them and then and call `.backward()` to compute the gradient components, accessible via `.grad`:

 ```python
 x1 = Variable(1.0)